 @Generated(value="com.amazonaws:aws-java-sdk-code-generator") public class AbstractAmazonCloudWatchEventsAsync extends AbstractAmazonCloudWatchEvents implements AmazonCloudWatchEventsAsync

-corresponding overload that takes a request object and an AsyncHandler
+corresponding overload that takes a request object and an AsyncHandler, which throws an

 Future<DeleteRuleResult> |